What are my work hours?

 scale for Teaching Assistants is as follows:

-Applicants should also consider applying for Temporary Teaching Assistant
+Applicants should also consider applying for Temporary Teacher Assistant

 openings which generally occur more frequently than permanent positions.

-Temporary Teaching Assistants are paid $10.00 per hour.
+Temporary Teaching Assistants are paid $10.00 per hour and do not provide employee benefits.

 positions at the entry level do not require a high school diploma; however, a